edezhic/prest/README.md

 # Powers for apps 💪
 ### For an outdated overview visit [pwrs.app](https://pwrs.app/)

 **PWRs** is a **P**rogressive **W**eb **R**u**s**t framework designed to quickly start your cross-platform apps.
-Beware that it's an early WIP - I've verified that rust with the dependencies used here provide a nice development experience so I've decided to try to compose them in a easy-to-start way.
+Beware that it's an early WIP - I've verified that rust with the dependencies used here provide a nice development experience so I've decided to try to compose them in a easy-to-start way: basic example is just ~20LoC (~30 for the page template and ~30 for the cargo config).

-Beside pwrs this repo contains a bunch of example apps which can be run with `cargo run -p NAME` and optional `--features="sw"` flag to include the service worker:
+Beside PWRs this repo contains a bunch of example apps which can be run with `cargo run -p NAME` and optional `--features="sw"` flag to include the service worker:

 - `basic` is a minimalistic boilerplate for a PWRS app
 - `with-tracing` ...